-In this community circle, hear from local leaders: artist and educator Zora J Murff, Northwest Arkansas NAACP President/Archer Learning Center Principal Dr. Coby Davis, and Diana Dominguez, Community Liaison for the Fayetteville Public Library, and facilitator Anthony DiNicola, Inclusion Liaison, University of Arkansas’s Chancellor Office on Diversity and Inclusion matters.
+In this community circle, you’ll hear from local leaders: artist and educator Zora J Murff, Northwest Arkansas NAACP President/Archer Learning Center principal Dr. Coby Davis, and Diana Dominguez, Community Liaison for the Fayetteville Public Library, and facilitator Anthony DiNicola, Inclusion Liaison, University of Arkansas’s Chancellor Office on Diversity and Inclusion matters.

 Dr. Coby Davis serves as the President of the Northwest Arkansas NAACP chapter.
 He has spent eight years in the Springdale School District, including three as a math teacher at Sonora Middle School before becoming an instructional facilitator for a year, then assistant principal and now principal at the Archer Learning Center.
 Davis is a graduate of Freed-Hardeman University.
 He earned his master’s degree from Tennessee State and his doctorate from Trevecca Nazarene.
 He taught for five years in the Williamson County (Tennessee) school system before teaching for nine years in the education department at Lipscomb University in Nashville, Tennessee.

 Zora J Murff is an Assistant Professor of Art at the University of Arkansas.
 He received his MFA from the University of Nebraska—Lincoln and holds a BS in Psychology from Iowa State University.
 Merging his educational experiences, Murff uses his practice to highlight intersections between various social systems and art.
 He has published books with Aint-Bad Editions (PULLED FROM PUBLISHER) and Kris Graves Projects.
 His most recent monograph, At No Point In Between (Dais Books), was selected as the winner of the Independently Published category of the Lucie Foundation Photo Book Awards.
 Murff is also a Co-Curator of Strange Fire Collective, a group of interdisciplinary artists, writers, and curators working to construct and promote an archive of artwork created by diverse makers.
-Visit his website here.
+Visit Zora Murff’s website.